-The scholarships are open to graduates who intend to commence Masters or PhD studies in social economics, and who obtain an Australian Postgraduate Award or equivalent university postgraduate awards.
-Applicants may be enrolled in economics, commerce or arts degrees.
-Information and applications are available from the Ronald Henderson Research Foundation, 5th Floor, 165 Flinders Lane, Melbourne VIC 3000.
-Tel: (03) 9654 8299, Fax: (03) 9650 7501, Email: lance@creativeaccess.com.au.
-Applications close in late October.
+The scholarships are open to graduates who intend to commence Masters or PhD studies in social economics, and who obtain an APA or equivalent university postgraduate award.
+Applicants may be enrolled in qualifications in economics, commerce or arts.
+Information and applications are available from the Ronald Henderson Research Foundation, 5th Floor, 165 Flinders Lane, Melbourne VIC 3000, Tel (03) 9654 8299, Fax (03) 9650 7501, Email: lance@creativeaccess.com.au.
+Applications close late October.

-The RSPCA Alan White Scholarship (L, I, R)
+The RSPCA Alan White Scholarship (I,L,R)